Preventing Pregnancy

 Collaborate With the Client to Select a Method of Choice

-As a part of person-centered contraceptive counseling, when a client indicates they are seeking to prevent pregnancy and want to discuss contraceptive options, providers should considering using a Shared Decision-Making (SDM) approach.
+When a client indicates they want to prevent pregnancy and would like to discuss contraceptive options, providers should consider using a Shared Decision-Making (SDM) approach.
 This approach helps the provider understand what is important to their client in a contraceptive method and assist the client in choosing the method that will best serve their needs, situation, and health.

 Contraceptive Characteristics